 1. Listing Consultation

 When you find a real estate agent you like and trust, the first thing you need to do is meet to review your goals and all the relevant information about your home.
 This first meeting with your new agent is often called the listing consultation.
-At this meeting, your real estate agent will ask you about your goals, timeline, target price and the history of your home, including any upgrades or outstanding issues that may need to be fixed.
-Your agent will also conduct a comparative market analysis (CMA) to determine your home’s value based on the sale price of similar homes in your area.
+At this meeting, your real estate agent will ask you about your goals, timeline, target price and the history of your home.
+This includes any necessary upgrades or outstanding issues that may need to be fixed.
+Your agent will also conduct a comparative market analysis (CMA) to determine your home’s value.
+They do this based on the sale price of similar homes in your area.
 Essentially, the listing consultation lays the foundation for the rest of the home selling process.

 2. Prepare and Stage Your Home to Sell

-Before your home can hit the open market, you need to get it ready to sell.
-You’ll always have to clean your home top to bottom, but preparations can also include making small improvements to either boost your home’s curb appeal or the overall value.
+Before your home can hit the market, you need to get it ready to sell.
+You’ll always have to clean your home top to bottom, but preparations can also include making small improvements to either boost your home’s overall value.
 Real estate agents are great at identifying the projects that can get you the best return on your investment.

 Your agent may also recommend you stage your home, bringing in rented furniture and décor to make sure your home looks its best.
-This can be particularly effective if you’ve already moved out, as a home with great décor shows better than an empty space.
+This can be particularly effective if you’ve already moved out, as a full home shows better than an empty space.
 Preparations and staging are all about positioning your home to attract the most potential buyers.

 3. Determine the Best Listing Price